sehnis/206_Final/README.txt

 It is listed in the database and printed list as [Unnamed Park], and its variables are all placeholders.

 Placeholder states ("[UNKNOWN STATE]") have the two-letter abbreviation UK in the database.

+In order to show the full program output, only some of the test results are shown.
+Despite this, all 18 tests pass, as running the program will show.

 See the submitted .zip for screenshots of the code running in all 3 modes, as well as proof of commits.